Dynatrace/backstage-plugin/README.md

 ### Multi-environment support

-If data from multiple Dynatrace environments should be fetched, each Dynatrace environment must be added to the `dynatrace.environments` list in the `app-config.local.yaml` file.
+If the component in Backstage should display data from multiple Dynatrace environments, add each Dynatrace environment to the `dynatrace.environments` list in the `app-config.local.yaml` file.

 ```yaml
 dynatrace: